Turnip vs Radish - Health impact and Nutrition Comparison

 Turnips are classified as high glycemic index foods.
 The glycemic index of turnips is 73.
 On the other hand, radishes are classified as low glycemic index foods.
 The glycemic index of radish is 32.
 Radish has a lower glycemic index compared to turnip.

 Turnips contain more carbs than radish.
-Turnips contain 2 times more carbs compared to radish.
+Turnips contain two times more carbs compared to radish.

 Turnips and radishes have similar amounts of fiber.